aravM23/ConnectED/README.md

 pip install -r requirements.txt
 ```
 ## Usage 💡
-Each module in ConnectED can be run independently depending on the needs of the user.
+Each module in ConnectED can be run independently, depending on the needs of the user.
 Here’s how to use each feature:

 ### Financial Aid Calculator
 Navigate to the directory containing FinancialAid.py and execute the script: